sartak/nighty-night-nosferatu/README.md

 # Deployment

-Update `package.json` as needed (e.g. for analytics, author name, etc).
+Update `package.json` as needed (e.g. for game name, author name, etc).

 Run `npm run build` then put the `build/` directory on a web server.